 You are now quite advanced in your learning of Chess.
 However, you still need to learn a few special moves to say “I know how to play Chess”.
 These moves are:

-Once you know this, you will be able to start basic strategic lessons !
+Once you know this, and once you are sure to distinguish between checkmate and stalemate, you will be able to start basic strategic lessons !